Human Translation Services

-One of the most well-known advantages of using translation software is being able to leverage on repetition.
-It is quite common for text segments to be repeated within a document or even a set of separate documents.
-Translation software can keep a 'translation memory' of such repetitions and helping the translator by 'pre-translating' something he already translated in the past.
+One of the best-known advantages of such tools is leveraging on repetition.
+It is common for text segments to be repeated within a document or even a set of separate documents.
+Translation software can keep a ‘translation memory’ of such repetitions to help professional human translators by ‘pre-translating’ part of the source document.

 - no need to translate the same thing multiple times